freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 The above scenario is not fully complete, though.
 It imposes one problem: it only guarantees that the Steam ID told to the gameserver is valid and owns the game.
 It does _not_ proof that the instance of `CS2.exe` that connected to the gameserver is actually the one belonging to the signed in Steam account running on the same machine via `Steam.exe`.
 So what is needed is a way to proof that `CS2.exe` is actually trustable.

 This can be achieved by ensuring that `CS2.exe` can initiate a connection to Steam3 via `Steam.exe` running on the same machine.
 As `Steam.exe` as the Steam client knows the account which is currently signed in, it compares the Steam ID sent by `CS2.exe` to it.
-If they match, `Steam.exe` tells the Steam3 server that the Steam ID is valid for `CS2.exe`.
+If they match, `Steam.exe` tells the Steam3 server that the Steam ID is valid, for `CS2.exe`.
 If it can't match them, it doesn't tell the Steam3 server about it.

 ```mermaid
 sequenceDiagram